 Example: Paula is released on bail for burglary (PC 459) in Los Angeles.
 Before her next court appearance, she steals a car and gets caught.
 In this case, burglary would be the primary crime.
 And grand theft auto (PC 487d1) would be the secondary crime because Paula committed it while out of custody for the burglary.

 If you are convicted of both primary and secondary felonies, you get an additional two years in prison.
 If defendants get convicted of the secondary felony first, the judge will impose the extra two years only if they later get convicted of the primary felony.

 Example: Paula is charged with burglary as a primary crime and grand theft auto as a secondary crime.
 She gets convicted of auto theft first and is sentenced to prison.
 The judge “suspends” the two-year secondary crime enhancement pending the outcome of the burglary case.

 Eventually, the D.A. drops the burglary charge.
 Therefore, Paula would not face an extra two years in prison because the primary crime was dismissed.

 Sometimes you may get sentenced to State Prison for a primary offense and to county jail for a secondary offense.
-In this situation, they will serve the two extra years in state prison.
-Not county jail.
+In this situation, they will serve the two extra years in state prison rather than county jail.